-The pilot light of your water heater is what powers your system.
-In older systems, your pilot light is the small blue flame in your power system (7).
+The pilot light of your water heater is what initially powers your system.
+In older heaters, your pilot light is the small blue flame in your power system (7).
 Pilot lights provide the flame needed to get the gas working to power your gas water heater.

 Most new systems don’t have a pilot light because they tend to waste a lot of gas.
 If you have an older system and don’t want to upgrade yet, here’s how you can relight your pilot light.

-- Tools you’ll need: A pair of pliers, a box of matches, and a flashlight.
+- Tools you will need: A pair of pliers, a box of matches, and a flashlight.

-- Turn off your power supply: Wait around five minutes for all gas to clear the area.
+- Turn off your power supply: Wait about five minutes for all gas to clear the area.
 Once you can’t smell it anymore, you can proceed.

-- If you still smell gas: Call a professional as it can indicate an underlying issue elsewhere.
+- If you still smell gas: Call a professional as it could suggest an underlying issue elsewhere.

 - Open or remove your access panels.

 - Locate the pilot light tube: Once you do this, turn your power control knob from off to the pilot setting.